spamty/standalone/CONFIG.md

 ## text / translation

-You can adjust/translate the text that will be displayed on the website:
+You can adjust/translate the text that will be displayed on the website.

+English:
 ```
 $text_pre_captcha = "Please solve the captcha below to see the requested information:";
+$text_captcha_hint = "Please click this box and verify that you are a human.";
 $text_after_captcha = "Here is the information you wanted to see:";
 $text_wrong_captcha = "We couldn't verify that you are a human.";
 $text_captcha_button = "Show me!";